Improbable Press

 8. Once the book is laid out you get another chance to have a look at the manuscript, to make sure nothing's gone weird—all chapters present and accounted for?
 Excellent.
 Now the good part—

 9. We publish your book!
 Eventually.
 As at the beginning, it's about waiting now.
-Chances are good there are several books ahead of you to be published.
-We can give you a round-about time for when your book will appear but sometimes queues shift and yours may jump it or it may fall a bit back.
+Chances are good there are several books to be published ahead of you.
+We can give you a planned time for when your book will appear, but sometimes queues shift and yours may jump it or it may fall a bit back.
 Life happens.

 At this point we've invested a lot of time in your book and we love it or we wouldn't want to publish it.
 So please be patient and know it's going to see the light of glorious day—again, this is a slow, steady process.
 I am happy to get courteous emails asking "Are we there yet?
 Are we there yet?"
 I'll answer as best I can!
 Remember that you've joined a queue; your editor is working as fast as they are able.